tensorflow/probability/STYLE_GUIDE.md

 1.  __Importing submodule aliases.__ Use the Pythonic style `from
     tensorflow_probability import edward2 as ed`.
-For now, do not use this style for `tfd`, `tfb`, and `tfe`; use variable assignment via `tfd = tf.contrib.distributions`.
+For now, do not use this style for `tfd`, `tfb`, and `tfe`; use variable assignment via `tfd = tfp.distributions`.
 We will change the latter to use the Pythonic style in the future.

 2.  __Examples in Docstrings.__ Write a `#### Examples` subsection below `Args`,
     `Returns`, `Raises`, etc. to illustrate examples.
 If the docstring's last